BhavanSekar/SDLC_9_Winterfell-LibraryManagement/1_Requirements/readme.md

 ## Introduction
 System is mainly to provide automation to the library.
 The categories of users provided are :

-**Librarian**: Can view, search issue and modify the information about any member.
+**Librarian**: Can view, search, issue and modify the information about any member.

 **Student**: Can view, search and open the membership account of their own.